ajchellew/android-exercises/exercise-1/README.md

 * drawables: image files, png or other types such as svg.
 * layouts: XML describing the screen layout, can be for an activity for a sub view.
 * mipmap: more images, i.e. the apps icon is here, note the icon is actually many files for each different resolution required.
 * values: colors, strings, styles defined in XML, for customisation and localisation.
+The app name can be changed here.

 ##### Gradle Scripts